inclement/inclem.net/content/100115-python3inp4a.rst

 not significantly.

-There's also one big change whose importance I'm not sure about; the Python 3 mechanism doesn't currently build a local python3 to use as a hostpython, instead using the system python.
-This means that you must have python3.5 installed locally (and in your $PATH) in order for python-for-android to build Python 3 APKs.
-This will be fixed soon, adding a hostpython3 build (to avoid weird bugs with system-specific differences), but you need to bear it in mind for now.
+There's also one big change whose importance I'm not sure about; the Python 3 mechanism doesn't currently build a local Python 3 to use as a hostpython, instead using the system python.
+This means that you must have python3.5 (3.4 may also work) installed locally in order for python-for-android to build Python 3 APKs.
+This will be fixed soon, adding a hostpython3 recipe to avoid weird bugs with system-specific differences, but you need to bear it in mind for now.

 Future work